Ingala Valley: Description

 The valley covers an area of about 1500 square kilometres.
 It was formed as a result of a merger of the river valleys of the Tobol and Iset rivers.
 It has the shape of a trapezoid on a map, with a vertex extending to the northeast.
 The north–south length is about 55 km; on the east–west axis it is from 20 to 45 km.
 In terms of relief it looks like a cavity, which is bounded on the north by a high terrace of the Iset River, and on the east by a terrace of the Tobol River.
-In the central part of the valley flow the and rivers, which are tributaries of the Iset River.
+In the central part of the valley flow the Hog Ingala and Large Ingala rivers, which are tributaries of the Iset River.